CalvinGreen94/portfolio_management/README.md

 ## Overview

 This is the ProjectGamma.AI Python 3.6 code for implementing a Deep Q neural networks for algorithmic trading within the Futures market.It's implementation of Q-learning applied to (short-term) stock trading.
-The model uses n-day windows of LOW prices (OHLC) to determine if the best action to take at a given time is to buy, sell or hold.
+The model uses n-day windows of LOW prices (Time,Open,High,Low,Close,Volume) to determine if the best action to take at a given time is to buy, sell or hold.

 ## Results